MostAwesomeDude/brismu/src/cmima.md

 ~table df-ckaji df-ckini

+And we can combine those with `{cmima}` to define more *gismu*:

+~table df-steci df-mupli df-simxu df-kampu

 This section also includes a definition of `{du'u}`, which further internalizes logic by allowing us to treat *bridi* as *terbri*.

+~table df-fatci df-nibli df-sigda df-tsida df-kanxe df-vlina df-nalti-ana df-nalti-kata

-At this point we can explain the main issue with using abstractors as our basis: *terbri* cannot be manipulated as generic syntax.
+At this point we can explain the main issue with using abstractors as our
+basis: *terbri* cannot be manipulated as generic syntax.
 It's not obvious how to do manipulations with *gismu* like `{nibli}` which operate upon `{du'u}` abstractions.
+As such, we prefer `{ka}` abstraction over `{du'u}` abstraction when manipulating syntax.
 The situation is not dire, merely unclear and difficult; theorems like ~nibli-refl have been proven without any fancy techniques.
 But we will need some fancy techniques, like…

 ## Proper Substitution